-The California Air Resources Board, the New York State Department of Environmental Conservation, and BRP US Inc. ("BRP") on behalf of Bombardier Recreational Products Inc. are pleased to explain the emission control system warranty on your model-year 2007 Sea-Doo personal watercraft.
-In the states of California and New York, new personal watercraft engines must be designed, built and equipped to meet the States's stringent anti-smog standards.
+The California Air Resources Board and Bombardier Motor Corporation of America ("BRP") on behalf of Bombardier Recreational Products Inc. are pleased to explain the emission control system warranty on your model-year 2004 Sea-Doo personal watercraft equipped with RFI engine.
+In California, new personal watercraft engines must be designed, built and equipped to meet the State's stringent anti-smog standards.
 BRP must warrant the emission control system on your personal watercraft engine for the periods of time listed below provided there has been no abuse, neglect or improper maintenance of your personal watercraft engine.